 This phase usually includes 1000-3000 patients in multiple centers, sometimes, in a variety of countries.
 Each center’s research is generally managed by a lead researcher who recruits patients.

 Normally, if ethical and practical, the type of study that is employed is a randomized, double-blind, clinical trial.
 The study population is divided roughly into two halves (though it can be more), one that receives a placebo or standard treatment, and another that receives the new drug.

 For proper blinding, neither the patient nor the research knows who is getting what.
-I’ve seen TV shows where patients get into clinical trials using nefarious techniques like blackmail or bribes – it’s almost impossible to do this, mainly because the sponsor or pharmaceutical company blinds the medications, so even the lead researcher has little clue who is getting what.
+I’ve seen TV shows, like “House,” where a patient gets into clinical trials using nefarious techniques like blackmail or bribes or a caring boyfriend– it’s almost impossible to do this, mainly because the sponsor or pharmaceutical company blinds the medications, so even the lead researcher has little clue who is getting what (see Note 4).
 Moreover, if such manipulation is uncovered, it could invalidate the whole study and the researcher who tried to control who got what would be found in a serious ethical breach.
-But it does make for good TV, I suppose.
+But it does make for good TV, I suppose (see Note 5).

 On average, a Phase III clinical trial takes about 31 months and about 62% of drugs make it through Phase III to the final stage, which is a New Drug Application (NDA) to the FDA (and other regulatory bodies).

 Again, if you’re keeping score, only 13% of drugs that entered Phase 1 trials, on average about 81 months or 6.5 years ago, have passed all of the clinical hurdles to finally arrive at the NDA phase.